Jim Mooring: VFL career

 Mooring was Vice-captain in 1942 and 1943, and club leading goalkicker in 1944.

-Mooring was a member of Carlton's 1945 premiership side in a game that was referred to simply as "The Bloodbath".
+Mooring was a member of Carlton's 1945 VFL premiership side in a game that was referred to simply as "The Bloodbath".
 Mooring kicked 2 goals.

 He missed out on playing in the 1947 premiership because of injury.
 Mooring latter career was riddled with injuries to his knee, shoulder and hand.

 Mooring was Life Member of the Blues, died in Bendigo on 20 October 2007.

 In April 2014, Mooring was posthumously named as one of Carlton's 150 Greatest Players.